morzen/QuickPythonJupyterSetUp/README.md

 # QuickPythonJupyterSetUp

-Alright if you already know which python package you need copy paste them in requirements.txt
+Alright if you already know which python package you need copy paste them in requirements.txt then run:

-then run

     source ./venv.sh

 this should create venv environnement and download the package as well as already putting you in a venv environment

 if not, you can:

     enter the venv environnement by typing:  source /myenv/bin/activate

     exit the venv environement by typing: deactivate

     Download the package in requirements.txt again by running when in venv environment: pip3 install -r requirements.txt

 Once this is down, you can start a jupyter lab by running.

     bash jupiterInstall.sh

 enter the password you wish